wpower12/OOP_Python_Tutorial/01_encapsulation.md

 >>> switch = ls.LightSwitch()
 ```

 While the LightSwitch class is an abstract definition OF a light switch, we now have an actual INSTANCE of the LightSwitch class.
 We can refer to switch as an "object" who is of the class (in typed languages it might even make sense to say 'type') LightSwitch.
-We refer to this process as 'instantiating a class'.
+We refer to this process as 'instantiating a object'.
 We are making a specific, discrete, usable INSTANCE of the object we defined.

 Now that we have an instance of the object, we can interact with it!
 The class definition says that we have two METHODS avaialable to us; toggle and sayState.
 To use them, we interact with our instance of the object like so;